Thanksgiving is barely over. The highway home was crowded with others like me who had visited family for a few days.

 Aside from a couple extra pounds, one thing I brought back with me was actually, well, 8 things.
 My old photo albums from high school, college, and beyond.
 They’d been in my mom’s shed in a box for about 20 years, when I first left to live overseas.
 I had not looked at them since.

-Flipping through the photo albums that chronicled my adult life was like rediscovering myself, liketry1-2 reassembling scattered, forgotten pieces of my identity.
+Flipping through the photo albums that chronicled my adult life was like rediscovering myself, like reassembling scattered, forgotten pieces of my identity.
 I needed that wash of memories to bring me back to the previous chapter and stitch it together.
 You see, when I left Europe three years ago to return permanently to the U.S, after nearly a quarter of my life spent there, I closed the door on a life, a career, a culture…and opened another one.

 Not that I’ll never go back to France.
 Au contraire, as often as possible!
 But turning the pages of the photo albums and seeing myself at different stages of my adult life led me to one overwhelming thought…gratitude.
 What a life God has given me up to now.
 Ups, downs, and everything between.
 It was a tapestry of growth, uncertainty, trying things, failing, succeeding…and seeing God’s faithfulness through it all.